 We calculate the CAPEX based on the size of the project and the cost per watt to build.
 We determine cost per watt based on the system size, with the relationship shown in this graph:

-a.
 Estimate the Avoided Cost

 To understand the customer's savings, we have to know how much money they save by not consuming electricity from the grid, which is known as their "avoided cost."
 Replacing a kWh from the grid with a kWh from their rooftop solar array affects the different types of utility charges differently: